aridjayarecipes/cutesrecipes.web.app/content/post/1997-easiest-way-to-make-speedy-oven-baked-brussel-sprouts.md

 1. Make ready 1 tbsp cajun seasoning

 Well, when baked correctly, they taste like mildly sweet, nutty, crispy, yet tender little orbs of deliciousness.
-This recipe for Oven Roasted Brussels Sprouts with Bacon is dedicated to anyone out there who is convinced that they don't like Brussels sprouts.
-I've been right there with you - convinced myself that Brussels sprouts were one of those vegetables that I didn't (and couldn't possibly) like!
+This recipe for Oven Roasted Brussels Sprouts with Bacon is dedicated to anyone out there who is convinced that they don&#39;t like Brussels sprouts.
+I&#39;ve been right there with you - convinced myself that Brussels sprouts were one of those vegetables that I didn&#39;t (and couldn&#39;t possibly) like!
 Roasted Brussels sprouts are not just incredibly easy to prepare, but also, this is one of the most popular holiday side dish recipes on this website!

 <!--inarticleads2-->